agrabz/SwiftUIViewTree/README.md

 - Add licence

+- Show @State changes, not just view changes

 - Full unit test coverage

-- Performance improvements, better UX with big views
+- Performance improvements, better UX with big views.
+See if https://github.com/wickwirew/Runtime is better.

 - Expandable nodes

 - Closable, reopenable viewtree window

-- Change detection between two view updates

 - Setable frame for the view tree

-- Supporting `Any` type and not just `SwiftUI.View` - that'll probably mean a repo name change as well
+- Supporting `Any` type and not just `SwiftUI.View`

 - Supporting logs for production usage

 - Dedicated documentation page

-- Merging only-childs with their parent
+- Merging only-childs with their parent (maybe?)

 ## Alternatives